Juliana Aidén Martinez

 You’re Colombian, born in Miami, right?

 Yeah, I was born in Miami.
-I’m mixed just like you, too.
+I’m mixed.
 My dad is Colombian and my mom is of Polish Jewish descent, so that's where I get my freckles.
 Kudos to my mom for giving me freckles.
 My dad, I have other features like my eyes, hair– I can tan.

 Right!
 Same, I can tan.